You are here

 The Student Hearing Panel is UMD's formal hearing body.

-The panel hears cases regarding violations of the Student Conduct Code, determines responsibility, and (when necessary) determines appropriate disciplinary action.
+The panel hears cases regarding violations of the Board of Regents: Student Conduct Code, determines responsibility, and (when necessary) determines appropriate disciplinary action.

 The hearing begins with a script read by the chairperson.
-The Office of Student Conduct & Conflict Resolution presents the case on behalf of the University, then welcomes opening statements and presentation of witnesses by the respondent and, if applicable, the complainant.
+The hearing officer presents the case on behalf of the University, then, the Chair welcomes opening statements and presentation of witnesses by the respondent and, if applicable, the complainant.
 After these presentations are complete, a question and answer period allows panelists, as well as the respondent and, if applicable, the complainant to ask questions.
 Finally, respondent and if applicable, complainant are given a ten minute period to provide a closing or summary statement.
 This marks the end of the hearing.
-Afterwards, the panelists begin a closed deliberation session to determine responsibility and (if necessary) appropriate sanctions.
-Respondents, and if applicable, complainants typically receive an outcome letter within a week by official UMD e-mail.
+Afterwards, the panelists participate in a closed deliberation session to determine responsibility and (if necessary) appropriate sanctions.
+Respondents, and if applicable, complainants typically receive an outcome letter within one business day of the hearing by official UMD e-mail.
+However, decisions may take up to one week from the date of the hearing.

 Both the complainant and respondent are entitled to a fundamentally fair hearing by UMD’s formal hearing body.
 The formal hearing body at UMD is known as the Student Hearing Panel (SHP).